Financial review for current quarter and financial year to date

 Property development

-The property development segment for the YTD 2024 reported a lower revenue of RM15.354 million as compared to preceding year corresponding period of RM113.841 million.
-Similarly, the segment's result has declined from a profit of RM15.592 million in YTD 2023 to a profit of RM2.520 million in YTD 2024.
-This decline is primarily attributed to lower sales concluded during the current reporting period due to limited units available as compared to the previous year wherein September 2022 the Company has just obtained the Bumi Release for EkoCheras units therefore more units are available for sales.
+The property development segment for the YTD 2025 reported a higher revenue of RM96.446 million as compared to preceding year corresponding period of RM15.354 million.
+Similarly, the segment's result has increased from a profit of RM2.826 million in YTD 2024 to a profit of RM21.258 million in YTD 2025.

 Toll operations